-Dehydration of alcohol is an important method for preparation alkenes.
+Dehydration of alcohol is an important method for the preparation of alkenes.
 Primary alcohol heated with concentrated sulfuric acid at 170° to 180°C to produce alkenes.
 Dehydration of secondary and tertiary alcohol is best carried out in the laboratory by using dilute sulfuric acid.
 Tertiary alcohol can polymerize under the influence of the concentrated sulfuric acid solution.

 Dehydration of primary alcohol with an acid catalyst normally gives one alkene.
 But secondary and tertiary alcohol gives a mixture of alkenes due to the rearrangement of the carbocation.
 However, rearrangement can be avoided by dehydration of alcohol over alumina in pyridine at 350 °C.

 Rearrangement in the preparation of alkene often occurs with acid-catalyzed dehydration.
 Hence all three types of alcohol may behave in this way via a carbonium ion that may undergo methyl or hydride ion 1,2 shift.
-The major product is in accordance with Saytzeff’s rule which stated in two ways
+The major product is in accordance with Saytzeff’s rule which is stated in two ways

 - The predominant product is the most substituted alkene that is the one carrying the largest number of alkyl substituents.

-- Hydrogen is eliminated preferentially from the carbon atom which joined to the least number of hydrogen atom.
+- Hydrogen is eliminated preferentially from the carbon atom which is joined to the least number of hydrogen atom.

 Pyrolysis of ester

-Most eliminations occur by polar mechanism.
+Most eliminations occur by polar mechanisms.
 The cyclic eliminations are uni-molecular non-polar chemical kinetics that takes place in one step.
 When the compound is subjected to pyrolysis, the reaction proceeds via a cyclic transition state.
-This organic mechanism supported by the fact that these chemical equilibrium reactions show a negative entropy of activation.
+This organic mechanism is supported by the fact that these chemical equilibrium reactions show a negative entropy of activation.

-Cope reaction is used for the preparation of alkenes by heating amine oxide at about 150°C. The reaction also carried out in presence of dimethyl sulfoxide or tetrahydrofuran at room temperature.
+Cope reaction is used for the preparation of alkenes by heating amine oxide at about 150°C. The reaction was also carried out in presence of dimethyl sulfoxide or tetrahydrofuran at room temperature.